 FSMA Adds New Food Allergen Requirements

-Since 2005, there’s been a spike in food allergen recalls because of cross-contamination or cross-contact and mislabeling.
+Over the last 15 years or so, there’s been a spike in food allergen recalls because of cross-contamination or cross-contact and mislabeling.
 More than a third of these recalls were due to undeclared allergens, which pose food safety risks to consumers and jeopardize brand integrity.
 FSMA included requirements for food allergen preventative controls to combat allergen recalls.
 These corrective actions and best practices include better supply chain management, good manufacturing practices (GMPs), and proper labeling.

 With complex supply chain systems and improved sourcing of ingredients, the supply chain management system can present a risk to ingredient integrity.
 In addition to supply chain management systems, significant contributors to allergen cross-contamination or cross-contact are potentially ineffective GMPs.
 Allergen preventative control requires companies to control ingredients with allergens from receipt to the finished goods shipment.